braineatingmachines/braineatingmachines.github.io/_posts/2026-01-15-first-lego-league-future.md

 featured: true
 ---

-LEGO® has introduced a new [**Computer Science & AI Kit**](https://education.lego.com/en-us/lego-education-computer-science-and-ai/) which is going to replace the current [Spike Prime Kit](https://education.lego.com/en-us/products/lego-education-spike-prime-set/45678/).
-The Spike Prime kit is [retiring](https://education.lego.com/en-us/spike-update-2026/), and will be sunset by June 30, 2031.
+LEGO® has introduced a new [**Computer Science & AI Kit**](https://education.lego.com/en-us/lego-education-computer-science-and-ai/) that will replace the current [SPIKE™ Prime Kit](https://education.lego.com/en-us/products/lego-education-spike-prime-set/45678/).
+The SPIKE™ Prime kit is [retiring](https://education.lego.com/en-us/spike-update-2026/) and will be sunset by June 30, 2031.

 ## How does that affect FIRST® LEGO® League?

-On  January 12, 2026, [**FIRST® LEGO® League**](https://community.firstinspires.org/new-era-first-lego-league-future-edition) announced it is transitioning to this new kit starting season of 2026-2027.
+On January 12, 2026, [**FIRST® LEGO® League**](https://community.firstinspires.org/new-era-first-lego-league-future-edition) announced it is transitioning to this new kit starting with the 2026-2027 season.

 > FIRST® LEGO® League will enter a new, temporary chapter beginning August 2026, with two editions running in parallel through May 2028:
 >